hcandelaria/trilogyed-interview/README.md

       **if** you already have an account with `OpenWeatherMap` [navigate to this link](https://home.openweathermap.org/api_keys) and login.
     3) update the content of [api_keys.py] with our own API Key.

 * Our `starter_code` already imports the depencies we will be using, including our `api_key` and `output path`.
 It even gets the cities we need the weather from.
-Which means we can focus on the important parts.
+This means we can focus on the important parts.
 We should spend sometime getting familiar with the [OpenWeatherMap API Documentation](https://openweathermap.org/current).
-Once you familiarised yourself with the documentation start `jupyter notebook` from `terminal` or `git bash`.
+Once you familiarize yourself with the documentation start `jupyter notebook` from `terminal` or `git bash`.

 ## Requesting the data

-* First, lets structure our `url` to make `requests` to the `api`.
+* First, lets build our `url` to make `requests` to the `API`.
 In order to make a request, we need the `url` API point`http://api.openweathermap.org/data/2.5/weather?`, the parameters: `q={ city_name }`, `units={ units_format }` and `APPID={ api_key }`.We found this from the [OpenWeatherMap Documentation]("https://openweathermap.org/current"):
   * `url = "http://api.openweathermap.org/data/2.5/weather?units={ units_format }&APPID={ api_key }&q={ city_name }"`
-  * Each of these values in our url will be replace by a variable.
+  * Each of these values in our url will be replaced by a variable.
     * for example: `units_format = "imperial"` to get the temperature in fahrenheit.
-* You probably guessed the next step, for each element in the cities array we want to make an request to get the weather.
+* You have probably guessed the next step.
+For each element in the cities array we want to make a request to get the weather.
 And yes, you are right, we will append the results to a data list.
 However, we should also Keep in mind:
-  1) We need the `JSON` responds from the results.
-Using the `.json()` method on the responds will do the trick.
+  1) We need the `JSON` response from the results.
+Using the `.json()` method on the response will do the trick.
   2) We should clean the data, getting only the information we need from the result.
-[OpenWeatherMap API Example Respond](https://samples.openweathermap.org/data/2.5/forecast?q=M%C3%BCnchen,DE&appid=b6907d289e10d714a6e88b30761fae22) can served as a guide.
+[OpenWeatherMap API Example Response](https://samples.openweathermap.org/data/2.5/forecast?q=M%C3%BCnchen,DE&appid=b6907d289e10d714a6e88b30761fae22) can serve as a guide.
   3) We do not control the results we are getting, thus we need to create our code robust in order to handle these errors.

 **PRO TIP:**
-  * We can print/pprint the respond, it's not the case for this example but, the sources documentation can be outdated.
+  * We can print/pprint the response, it's not the case for this example but, the sources documentation can be outdated.
-  * We should handle each posible exception separately.
+  * We should handle each possible exception separately.
     * Using the `raise_for_status` method to raise for any `HTTPError`.
 Let's make sure to import `from requests.exceptions import HTTPError` with the rest of our import statements.
     * `KeyError` for any data missing from the request.
   * We can use tools like [Postman](https://www.getpostman.com/) to test the api and the results.